Neural Grasp Distance Fields for Robot Manipulation: Method

 \textbf{Architecture}.
 An input point cloud is converted into the shape embedding $\mathbf{z}$ using a VN-OccNet~\cite{deng2021vector} encoder pre-trained on 3D reconstruction~\cite{simeonovdu2021ndf}.
 The input to \ngdf is a concatenation of this shape embedding $\mathbf{z}$ with the input query $\mathbf{q}$'s position and quaternion.
 The \ngdf network is based on DeepSDF~\cite{park2019deepsdf} and consists of 8 MLP layers, 512 units each, and ReLU activations on the hidden layers.
 A softplus activation on the output layer ensures positive outputs.

 \textbf{Training Procedure}.
 We freeze the weights of the pre-trained point encoder during training and only train the \ngdf network.
-During training, we sample a tuple from the dataset containing a partial point cloud, a query pose and the closest valid grasp.
-The partial point cloud is merged together from 4 camera views and downsampled to 1500 points using farthest point sampling.
-Random rotation augmentations are applied to each training sample with $p=0.7$.
+Each training sample consists of a partial point cloud, a query pose, and the closest valid grasp.
+Similar to NDF~\cite{simeonovdu2021ndf}, the partial point cloud is merged together from 4 camera views and downsampled to 1500 points using farthest point sampling.
+Random rotation augmentations are applied to each sample with 70\% probability.
 Finding the ground truth closest grasp pose is computationally expensive and requires multiple simulated grasp attempts per query pose.
 Therefore, our supervision is pseudo-ground truth, as the closest grasp pose comes from a large but discrete set of grasps~\cite{acronym2020}.
 We find that this discrete grasp set is dense enough to train \ngdf, while still representing unseen valid grasp poses at or near the zero level set (\sect{sec:eval-ngf}).

 \textbf{Trajectory Optimization}.
 CHOMP~\cite{zucker2013chomp} uses a fixed or decaying step size for functional gradient updates, which is sufficient for trajectories with fixed start and goal joint configurations.
 However, with our modification of CHOMP in~\sect{sec:jgmp} to allow a variable goal configuration, we found that such simple step size strategies resulted in poor convergence.
 We address this issue by using Adam~\cite{Kingma2015AdamAM} to adaptively update the step size (``CHOMP-Adam'').
 We use differentiable SE(3) operations~\cite{pineda2022theseus} and a differentiable robot model~\cite{pmlr-v120-sutanto20a} to backpropagate gradients from the output of \ngdf to the robot joint configuration (Eq.~\ref{eq:backprop}).